rdhan4/Predictive-Pancreas/README.md

 We welcome contributions from the community!
 If you find any issues or have suggestions for improvement, please open an issue or submit a pull request.

-## License

-This project is licensed under the [MIT License](LICENSE).

----

-Feel free to customize this template according to the specific details of your project.
-Add sections or modify content to provide more context and guidance to users who visit your GitHub repository.